gematik/techblog/_posts/2022-09-30-zeroline-test-suite.markdown

 We had examples of sharing the test suite with external vendors even before finalizing the specification.
 We have introduced new test cases on the fly, releasing them to the vendor during development.
 This massively reduces the cost of bugs.
 In the past, we had failed test runs causing a delay in projects for months or even years.
 With this approach, we increase confidence in the products and tests while massively reducing overhead for the vendor.

-## Tl;dr
+## Now what do I tell my boss?

 The Zero-Line test suite is a great way to hit the ground running when writing a test suite.
-Testers can immediately start in their domain (test specification, test reporting) while developers can concentrate on the hard problems (and potentially write code that transfers well into other teams and test suites).
+Testers can immediately start in their domain (test specification, test reporting) while developers can concentrate on the low level problems (and potentially write code that transfers well into other teams and test suites).
 Less code means less overhead, less aging, and fewer problems, but not less technical depths or fewer details.

 # About the author